3 John 1:13-14

 Christian fellowship flourishes through personal presence, mutual peace, and relational care within the people of God.

-13 I had many things to write to you, but I am unwilling to write to you with ink and pen;
+13 I have many things to write to you, but I would prefer not to do so with pen and ink.

-14 but I hope to see you soon.
-Then we will speak face to face.
-Peace be to you.
-The friends greet you.
-Greet the friends by name.
+14 Instead, I hope to see you soon and speak with you face to face.
+Peace to you.
+The friends here send you greetings.
+Greet each of our friends there by name.

 Christian fellowship flourishes through personal presence, mutual peace, and relational care within the people of God.